jyn514/saltwater/README.md

 - Preprocessor
 - Multiple translation units (files)
 - Parse switch statements
+- Functions with parameters
-- Codegen for statements
+- Codegen for statements other than if
 - Scoping for variables
 - Structs, Unions, Enums
 - Bitfields?
-- pointer arithmetic (including arrays)
+- Implicit decay from arrays to pointers

 ## Running